Mary Grant Bruce: Other popular works

 Golden Fiddles was made into a television miniseries by the South Australian Film Corporation in 1991.

 Peter & Co was one of four books selected by Australian children's author John Marsden for the John Marsden presents Australian Children's classics imprint.

 Controversies

-Some of Bruce's earlier works are considered to have had offensive and dated content, particularly in regards to racial stereotypes of Australian Aborigines and Chinese and Irish immigrants, and her earlier belief in the theory of Social Darwinism.
+Some of Bruce's earlier works are considered to have had offensive and dated content, particularly in regards to racial stereotypes of Aboriginal Australians and Chinese and Irish immigrants, and her earlier belief in the theory of Social Darwinism.
 More recent reprints of the Billabong series have been edited to remove controversial material.

 This footnote appears in the Afterword of all the Angus and Robertson Blue Gum Classics series of reprints (beginning with "A Little Bush Maid" reprinted in 1992).
 The Afterword is written by Barbara Ker Wilson.